-Site development: Consolidation of warehousing and operation facilities improved efficiencies and
+- Consolidation of warehousing and operation facilities improves efficiencies and reduce emissions.

-Structural, mechanical, and electrical systems were designed for interior flexibility to accommodate change over time.
-This results in cost-effective modifications with material minimization.
+- Structural, mechanical, and electrical systems design allows for interior flexibility which results in cost-effective modifications with material minimization over time.

-Durable, long-lasting materials, such as the exterior precast panels, terrazzo floors, wallpaper, and porcelain tiles were used throughout to minimize maintenance costs and the use of chemicals and low VOC (Volatile Organic Compounds) paints were used.
+- Durable, long-lasting materials, such as the exterior precast panels, terrazzo floors, wallpaper, and porcelain tiles minimize maintenance costs and the use of chemicals.

-“Cool Roofs” (white reflective single-ply membranes) were installed for energy efficiency and recycle capabilities.
+- “Cool Roofs” (white reflective single-ply membranes) for energy efficiency and recycle capabilities.

-An energy management system was installed to maximize efficient operation and energy usage for the HVAC systems and some interior lights.
+- An energy management system maximizes efficient operation and energy usage for the HVAC systems and some interior lights.

-Water efficient fixtures featuring low water use toilet fixtures and faucets were installed.
+- Water efficient fixtures, such as low water use toilet fixtures and faucets.